Medical Research Scotland

-We are not restricted to funding research into any one disease or condition, so our grants support research which aims to improve: the diagnosis, treatment or prevention of all diseases, including cardiovascular disease, stroke, diabetes, cancer and arthritis; understanding of basic disease processes; medical technology.
+Our grants support research which aims to improve: the diagnosis, treatment or prevention of all diseases, including cardiovascular disease, stroke, diabetes, cancer and arthritis; understanding of basic disease processes; medical technology.
+We are not restricted to funding research into any one disease or condition.

-The Trust recently received a donation of £750 from the Nairn Charitable Trust.
-This sum will be applied to support of general medical research.
+The Nairn Trust has recently made a donation of £750 to the Trust.
+This sum will be used for the support of general medical research.

 Legacy from Dr Bryan Ashworth